Banana Bread Pancakes

 Instructions

-• In a small mixing bowl, add the 1 c. + 2 tbsp. buttermilk, mashed banana, brown sugar, egg, vanilla extract, and melted butter.
+• In a small mixing bowl, add 1 cup + 2 tablespoons of buttermilk, mashed banana, brown sugar, egg, vanilla extract, and melted butter.
 Lightly beat until combined.

-• Add the wet ingredients to the dry ingredients and mix until just combined, being sure to not overmix.
+• Add the wet ingredients to the dry ingredients and mix until combined, being careful not to overmix.
 Lumps make for fluffy pancakes!
-You may need to add a tablespoon or two of additional buttermilk to get the right consistency.
+You may need to add a tablespoon or two of additional buttermilk to reach the right consistency.

-• Allow the batter to rest for 5 minutes, meanwhile, place a large pan over medium heat and add ½ tbsp. of butter.
-Scoop the batter out using ⅓ measuring cup and pour into the center of the heated pan.
-Allow the pancakes to cook approximately 2 minutes or until you see small bubbles on the surface of the pancake.
-Flip, and cook for 1-2 additional minutes.
-The pancakes should be lightly golden brown in color.
+• Allow the batter to rest for 5 minutes.
+Meanwhile, place a large pan over medium heat and add ½ tablespoon of butter.
+Scoop the batter using a ⅓ measuring cup and pour it into the center of the heated pan.
+Allow the pancakes to cook for approximately 2 minutes or until small bubbles form on the surface.
+Flip and cook for 1–2 additional minutes until lightly golden brown.

 NOTES

 *You CANNOT substitute the buttermilk for anything else in this recipe.
-The batter needs the thickness of real buttermilk, so please do not use milk and lemon juice!
+The batter relies on its thickness, so avoid substitutes like milk and lemon juice—they won’t give the same results!

 Nutrition